michalos90/Appstore---company-simulator/README.md

 Appstore --- company-simulator

-It is a console game in which we play the role of a programmer who creates his own team but starts alone at the beginning.
+It is a console game simulator in which we play the role of a programmer who creates his own team but starts alone at the beginning.

 The game is not to bankrupt yourself and the company that you will own sooner or later